jwosty/TAW/README.md

 ##Planned Features
 I am planning on adding the following (in order of priority):

-1. The Ender Pickaxe will be able to harvest monster spawners
+1. The Ender Pickaxe will be able to harvest monster spawners (no easy way to do this; not coming any time soon)
 2.
    * Possibly emerald tools
    * Possibly ice tools as an alternative to wood tools